turingschool/launch-curriculum/module6/lessons/Week5/NetworkingInTheJobHunt.md

 Step one is to compile a list of target companies.

 Criteria for a target company:
 1. Company that hires developers like you.
+You can determine this by looking at their job postings and looking at their current employees on LinkedIn.
 The company should meet some of the following criteria:
     * Hiring remotely or in locations you're interested in
     * .NET/C#
     * Has hired Turing grads in the past